RAMIREDDYSOMULA/maven21/CONTRIBUTING.md

 --------------

 + Create a topic branch from where you want to base your work (this is usually the master branch).
+  Push your changes to a topic branch in your fork of the repository.
 + Make commits of logical units.
 + Respect the original code style:
   + Only use spaces for indentation.